Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

     * Murph successfully decodes the data and Cooper is ejected out of the Tesseract
   * **High tower suprise**:
     * Cooper is rescued
-    * reconects with he's daughter
+    * reconects with his daughter
-    * He's doaughter is on her daeth bed
+    * His doaughter is on her daeth bed
   * **Dig deep down:**
-    * Cooper has to "dig deep down" - find the inner strength to leave once again ("A parent shouldn't watch he's child death")
+    * Cooper has to "dig deep down" - find the inner strength to leave once again ("A parent shouldn't witness his child's death")
   * **Execute a new plan:**
     * Cooper flyes to meet with Dr. Brand on Edmund's planet